-The SERP trackers showed a spike in volatility in the search results around the 13th — 16th April, with either change to the core algorithm or some kind of testing suspected.
+The SERP trackers showed a spike in volatility in the search results around the 13th - 16th April, with either change to the core algorithm or some testing suspected.
 Throughout the following week, while the trackers remain quiet, there have been a few grumbles in the SEO community that the volatility has continued.

 I am pretty sure when we start rolling out we will have a message to kind of post but at the moment I don’t have anything specific to announce.